galaxyproject/training-material/topics/assembly/tutorials/unicycler-assembly/tutorial.md

 ### Get the data

-In this example we will use a downsampled version of Ecoli_C Illumina and Oxford Nanopore Sequancing.
+In this example we will use a downsampled version of Ecoli_C Illumina and Oxford Nanopore Sequencing.
 These include 3 files : forward and reverse reads for Illumina, and Long read file .

 Here is what to do to load the data: